kirkgab/cpp/README.md

 Q3: How to write Markdown?
 A: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) or [MarkDown Crashcourse](https://youtu.be/HUBNt18RFbo).
 Don't force yourself to memorize the Markdown syntax here.
 You can always refer to the cheatsheet when you use it.

 Q4: How to submit weekly assignment?
-A: This question needs detailed explanation, and you can refer to the [Assignment Submission Guideline](assignment-submission-guideline.md)
+A: This question needs detailed explanation, and I will make a separate video on this.

 Q5: How to use Github?
 A:  [Short Version](https://youtu.be/iv8rSLsi1xo) &nbsp; &nbsp;
    [Long Version](https://youtu.be/RGOj5yH7evk)